PranavSriram18/writing/attention/attention0.md

 ### <span style="color: #007bff; font-weight: bold;">**9.1 Static Sparsification**</span>
 This was the focus of the previous section.
-The core problem addressed by these techniques is the quadratic cost involved with all query-key and attention weight-value interactions, and solutions involve statically defining `N(t, l)` to reduce communication in both QK and OV circuits while preserving receptive field growth.
+The core problem addressed by these techniques is the quadratic cost involved with all query-key and attention weight-value interactions, and solutions involve statically defining $N(t, l)$ to reduce communication in both QK and OV circuits while preserving receptive field growth.

 Notable techniques and papers: sliding windows and global